MaajidKhan/SmartPointers_In_CPP/README.md

 2. A documentation is made available about these smart pointers, when to use them, what are their features and advantages.

+This Repo also contains an example of explicit keyword in c++ and it's use.